 Tisane vs Tea

-I get a lot of email and phone calls asking something like, “Is Jiaogulan a green tea?” and I have to answer, “Well, technically, Jiaogulan is not a tea.”
+I get a lot of email and phone calls asking about tisane teas.
+Something like, “Is Jiaogulan a green tea?” and I have to answer, “Well, technically, Jiaogulan is not a tea.”
 The confusion is very understandable and the source of the confusion goes way back to about 1610.

 You see, in Chinese the word “te” means any infusion made with herbs and water.
 The particular infusion made with what we now call the tea plant (aka the Chinese camellia) is called “Cha.”
 However, when Dutch traders first asked something like, “What do you call this tasty beverage?”
 The answer was the generic term for any infusion, “te”.